-- 1. Individuals who believe or have knowledge that an act of research misconduct is occurring or has occurred shall notify the Research Integrity Officer orally or in writing.1 The oral or written allegation(s) shall include a description of the nature of the perceived misconduct and any evidence in support of such claims.
+- 1. Individuals who believe or have knowledge that an act of research misconduct is occurring or has occurred shall notify the Research Integrity Officer orally or in writing.
+The oral or written allegation(s) shall include a description of the nature of the perceived misconduct and any evidence in support of such claims.
 No anonymously delivered allegations will be acted upon. - 2.
 Research Integrity Officer shall immediately notify Provost of any allegations that are under inquiry. - 3.
-Dean of the Division of Research and Graduate Studies (DDRGS) shall advise all levels of review with regard to research issues, including government policies and regulations of the relevant funding agency.
-DDRGS serves as the Research Integrity Officer. - 4.
+Associate Vice President for Research and Sponsored Programs (AVPRSP) shall advise all levels of review with regard to research issues, including government policies and regulations of the relevant funding agency.
+AVPRSP serves as the Research Integrity Officer. - 4.
 Associate Vice President for Faculty Affairs shall be consulted with regard to due process rights of the respondent and other procedural questions.